 - Insurance – most projects have insurance included in the direct costs, the contractor has to buy both a bond and some type of risk policy to cover site issues.
 Many contractors use a policy that covers several ongoing projects.
 This type of insurance plus the general liability insurance and workman’s compensation adds to the overall indirect costs.

 - Equipment, Tooling, & Supplies – most contractor use generators, power tools, come-a-longs, yard tools, and hand tools to build a project.
 Add in the cost to operate some type of small backhoe, trailer(s), and/or site development equipment and you can have a pretty expensive cost here.
 Supplies include materials transferred from one project to the next, examples include environmental barriers, rigging systems, temporary power poles and energy transfer lines, markers, signs, and temporary road systems.
-Another example of a significant cost adding to the overall indirect costs.
+This is another example of a significant cost adding to the overall indirect costs.

 As a contractor you need to take into consideration the above to evaluate the utilization of these items in the project.
 If the project dictates a higher utility rate for any of the above items, then add more markup to cover that type of cost.
 The following is an example of this: